Frequently Asked Questions

 Absolutely.
 The name “Holistic Family Services” is inclusive of all types of people.
 Whether you have your own family or not, you are part of a family.
 You are a child, sibling, cousin, aunt/uncle, parent, etc. If you have reached a point in your life where you need help or a dramatic change, I’m here to help you make that leap.

 Each session is personally tailored to your specific needs.
-We might meet at my office for an hour or have a phone conversation for 20 minutes.
-If you want assistance with purchasing food, we would meet at the grocery store of your choice.
-Either way, it all depends on you and the services you need.
-The main goal is getting you back in balance and feeling empowered.
+We might meet at my office for an hour, have a virtual session over Zoom or meet at Lake Como.
+Either way, it all depends on you and the services you need (and sometimes the weather).
+I show up to hold space in whatever capacity you need.

 This is probably the most important question that anyone asks me.
 I’m not a traditionally trained dietician or a licensed therapist, which is important for some people.
 I believe that the life you live every day becomes your education and life experience supersedes your degree program.

-Rocksteady Life is located at 555 7th Street West in St. Paul, Minnesota.
-My office is on the third floor in a building full of holistic providers.
-There is a parking lot near my building, as well as on-street parking.
+Rocksteady Life is located at 275 East 4th Street in St. Paul, Minnesota.
+My office is on the 8th floor in a building full of various practitioners and artists.
+There are parking lots near the Northwestern Building, as well as on-street parking (you have to pay for parking, unless it’s a Sunday).